codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 - `optional`: when set to `true`, the user can complete the flow without connecting an integration of the specified type or uploading relevant files.
 - `enableIntegrations`: when set to `true`, it enables the user to connect to an integration of the specified type.
 - `enableFileUpload`: when set to `true`, it allows the user to upload relevant documents.
 You must also enable the relevant file upload integrations in [Other integrations](https://app.codat.io/settings/integrations/other).

-Optionally, you can use the `allowedIntegrations` property to control the list of platforms displayed to the user during the authorization journey.
-Add the relevant [accounting](/integrations/accounting/overview#platform-keys), [banking](/integrations/banking/overview#platform-keys) or [commerce](/integrations/commerce/overview#platform-keys) platform keys to this array.
+- `allowedIntegrations`: by default, all configured integrations appear in Link.
+Use this optiona property to further filter the list of platforms displayed to the user during the authorization journey.
+Add an array of the relevant [accounting](/integrations/accounting/overview#platform-keys), [banking](/integrations/banking/overview#platform-keys) or [commerce](/integrations/commerce/overview#platform-keys) platform keys to this array.

 ### Custom text